 Announcing NearBee for iOS: Bringing the Physical Web and Nearby notifications to iPhone users

 In October 2017, Chrome dropped support for the Physical Web, removing it from both Android and iOS, citing the much improved Nearby Notifications platform on Android as the preferred mechanism for beacon-based notifications.
 Because Nearby notifications are built into the Android OS through Google Play Services, this change had little impact on Android users.
 However, the Chrome announcement left iOS users without a way to access the Physical Web and experience beacon notifications.
+(UPDATE: Nearby Notifications will no longer be supported on Android smartphones after December 6 2018.
+Please read this blog post to understand how you can continue running proximity marketing campaigns through beacons).

 Today, we’re excited to announce the launch of our new iOS app, NearBee, that brings the power of Nearby Notifications to iOS, while also supporting the Physical Web.
 With NearBee, iOS users can now seamlessly discover nearby content and services being broadcast by beacons around them.